justinm/pdkit/README.md

 ### Goals

-The PDKit project has several key goals it intends to keep:
+The StackGen project has several key goals it intends to keep:

 * Highly Configurable
 * Highly Extendable